aloha666/Java2021/Antra Java.md

 **Field Injection** throw everything in field-normal used, use @Autowired

+Pro: Easy to use, no constructors or setters required.Can be easily combined with the constructor and/or setter approach

+Con: Less control over object instantiation.
+A number of dependencies can reach dozens until you notice that something went wrong in your design.
+No immutability — the same as for setter injection.

 **Constructor Injection** use a constructor to inject objects,@Autowired can be omitted. (recommended)

-why recommaned?
-1.easy for test; 2.can add check lines since it's method (same as setter injection)
+Pro: 1.**easy for test**; 2.can add check lines since it's method (same as setter injection)

-Con: may have cycle situation A->B->C->A, can not create any object if autowire in constructor.
+Con: may have **cycle situation** A->B->C->A, can not create any object if autowire in constructor.

 **Setter Injection** use@Autowired and setter

+Pro: Flexibility in dependency resolution or object reconfiguration, it can be done anytime.
+Plus, this freedom solves the circular dependency issue of constructor injection.

+Con:Null checks are required, because dependencies may not be set at the moment. more error-prone and less secure than constructor injection due to the possibility of overriding dependencies.

 ```java
 //field injection